gauge-sh/tach/docs/usage.md

 - the file path in which the error was detected
 - the tags associated with that file
 - the tags associated with the attempted import

+If `--exact` is provided, additional errors will be raised if a dependency exists in `tach.yml` that is not exercised by the code.

 Example:
 ```bash